EliGurarie/EliGurarie.github.io/_posts/2020-07-01-Social-P-Values.md

 ## What to make of this!?

 There are a few things to unpack here.
-The "ranging area" - as inferred from this group of individuals - fluctuates a LOT over these months, and the peak of encounters corresponds to a period in late June / early July when that area is particularly small (about 3000 km^2^ compared to over 30,000 km ^2^).
+The "ranging area" - as inferred from this group of individuals - fluctuates a LOT over these months, and the peak of encounters corresponds to a period in late June / early July when that area is particularly small (about 3000 km$^2$ compared to over 30,000 km$^2$).

 Most dramatically: the expected number of encounters is VERY VERY SMALL!
 It never even reaches 0.1.
 That means that even a single close encounter is going to be statistically significant, and 30 encounters is astronomical.
 The variation in that curve, however, is very interesting, as it does reflect that shift in total range area, but they don't entirely line up - and that plummeting cliff in the number of encounters is unexplained by that variation.